solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-02-28 [Cryptoglobe: Facebook Reportedly Talking to Exchanges About Listing Its New Cryptocurrency](https://www.cryptoglobe.com/latest/2019/02/facebook-reportedly-talking-to-exchanges-about-listing-its-new-cryptocurrency/)

 2019-01-29 [The Next Web: Digital trends 2019: Every single stat you need to know about the internet](https://thenextweb.com/contributors/2019/01/30/digital-trends-2019-every-single-stat-you-need-to-know-about-the-internet/)
+* Rather, my sense is that privacy concerns, changes in people’s social media preferences and behaviors, and broader fatigue with existing platforms will all combine to inspire a series of new social platforms in 2019, perhaps making use of new innovations like Tim Berners-Lee’s SOLID.

 2019-01-29 [BBC: Meet the data guardians taking on the tech giants](https://www.bbc.com/news/business-47027072)
+* metions Tim Berners-Lee
+* mentions Facebook/ Google/ Microsoft/ big tech
+* "Web creator Tim Berners-Lee has set up a project called Solid in partnership with the Massachusetts Institute of Technology, which is **a way of giving users "the freedom to choose where their data resides and who is allowed to access it".**"

 2019-01-29 [Techristic: Digital Trends 2019: Every Single Stat You Need To Know About The Internet](https://www.techristic.com/digital-trends-2019-every-single-stat-you-need-to-know-about-the-internet/)